-- Choice about daily activities, about where to live and about the kinds of services that are available and can be delivered. - Having a say in one's own treatment, care and support, and in the type and timing of services being provided for individuals and for local populations. - Support in developing and sustaining social activities and in dealing with the practicalities of everyday life. - Safety and security in the neighbourhood and in the home
+- Choice about where to live, about how to spend their days and about the kinds of services that are on offer. - Having a say in their own treatment, care and support, and in the type and timing of services provided for individuals and for local populations. - Support in getting out and about, meeting people, taking part in social activities and dealing with the practicalities of running a home. - Safety and security in the home and in the neighbourhood.
+People value services that enable them to lead independent lives.

-The main concerns centred on obtaining appropriate provision when needed and having ways of co-ordinating services to ensure ease of access and continuity of care.
+The main concerns centred on obtaining appropriate provision when needed and having ways of coordinating services to ensure ease of access and continuity of care.
 Issues included:

-- Responsiveness and flexibility where rigidities in the service system can lead to people waiting for long periods of time for assessments and appointments and then receiving provision ill-suited to their requirements - Quality relating to standards of workmanship and to basic and specialist skills among care staff and medical practitioners - Service integration.
-Importance was attached to having workers who co-ordinate provision for individuals, a single point of access to a range of services and having agencies that work together to plan and deliver services
+- Responsiveness and flexibility in the service system as a whole leading to timely assessments and appointments and to provision that fits individual circumstances and requirements - Quality relating to standards of workmanship when installing and maintaining aids and equipment and to basic and specialist skills among care staff and medical practitioners - Service integration where workers co-ordinate provision for individuals, where there is a single point of access to a range of services and where agencies work together to plan and deliver services